capito-tar-gz/russian-dvorak-phonetic/README.md

 ## To-do
 * Create a version for the sort that uses the Dvorak keyboard with QWERTY command key options?
+* Add in accented characters to make it easy to show emphasized syllables, useful for teachers.
 * Testing!